NEWSLiam Payne's Son Bear Set to Inherit Huge 8-Figure Fortune After Singer Died Without a Will

 The One Direction star was in a relationship with influencer Kate Cassidy before he died, and the couple was reportedly living together at the time.

-Cassidy would have had to make a claim against his estate during the six months granted by the court for individuals seeking to make such claims after someone dies without a will.
+Cassidy would have been required to file a claim against the estate within the six-month period allotted by the court for individuals seeking to make claims when someone dies intestate, or without a will.

 Sources close to Cassidy said at the time that she had no such plans to make any claims to the late singer's estate.

-The influencer also defended her relationship with Payne following his death in an interview with The Sun, saying people had no idea about how their relationship was.
+The influencer also defended her relationship with Payne following his death in an interview with The Sun.

 Kate Cassidy stated she has no plans to make any claims to Liam Payne's estate.